eshlomo1/CloudSec/Cloud Forensic and Incident Response/readme.md

+# Cloud Forensics & Incident Response Hub

-# ☁️ Cloud Forensics & Incident Response Hub: Unlock the Secrets of the Cloud! 🔍🔥
+☁️ Cloud Forensics & Incident Response Hub: Unlock the Secrets of the Cloud! 🔍🔥

 Welcome to the Cloud Forensics & Incident Response Hub, your ultimate destination for unraveling the mysteries of the cloud!
 Get ready to dive deep into the world of digital investigations, uncover hidden threats, and master the art of rapid response in cloud environments.